xendarboh/human-collectives/README.md

 Human collectives are comprised of zero, one, or more unique living humans.

-**Inclusion**: Wtih zero-knowledge cryptographic proofs, a human can prove that they are a member of a particular collective (a group of humans) while remaining anonymous and not revealing any identifying information.
+**Inclusion**: (Membership) Wtih zero-knowledge cryptographic proofs, a human can prove that they are a member of a particular collective (a group of humans) while remaining anonymous and not revealing any identifying information.

-**Exclusion**: A human can also prove that they are not within a particular collective, without revealing their identity.
+**Exclusion**: (Non-Membership) A human can also prove that they are not within a particular collective, without revealing their identity.

 Other humans or automated systems can verify the proofs of collective inclusion or exclusion.
 Cryptographic assets are provided to generate and verify proofs